 The answer to most of these ponderings reach back to the traditional real estate industry.
 Before the 1990s, a real estate agent almost exclusively worked for the seller.
-Rarely was a buyer represented with a separate agent in a residential real estate transaction.
+Rarely did a buyer have specific agent representation in a residential real estate transaction.
 So, with this structure, the commission, typically 6 to 7%, was strictly paid to the listing broker for selling the home.
-And it would make sense for this commission to be deducted as a selling expense and be paid when the transaction closed and funds transferred.
-Note, the buyer was at a severe disadvantage.
+Note, the buyer is at a severe disadvantage in this scenario.
 But that begs the question, “Since there are inherent risks when buying anything, especially a home, how did buyers survive without representation?”
 The answer is “dual agency,” a form of agency whereby the agent/broker claims to represent the best interests of both the seller and buyer.
-But even with this model, the agent/broker was much more incentivized to pay more attention to the seller, because that’s who paid the commission, and the higher the sale price, the more commission paid.
+But even with this model, the agent/broker is willing to pay more attention to the seller, because that’s who paid the commission, and the higher the sale price, the higher the commission payout.

 The “buyer representation” concept came to the real estate industry in the early 1990s, when states created laws that protected the buyer by allowing buyer representation, or buyer’s agency.
 But how was this type of broker/agent supposed to get paid?
 By adding additional commission to the existing 6 to 7% the listing agent was requiring?
 No. Each listing agent/broker would begin splitting the commission, and that 6% commission was split, mostly evenly, between each party.
 This split certainly didn’t sit well with the traditional listing brokers, but when they realized they could regain that “loss” by becoming a buyer representative, things evened out.
 Dual agency is allowed in Tennessee, but it is outlawed in some states because of a conflict of interests and consumer protection considerations.
 Home Sense does not practice dual agency.

 So, who pays the commission, really?
-An argument could easily be made for either side of a transaction paying the commission.
-But since traditionally the seller has paid it, it is commonly accepted (or at least advertised) that the seller pays the commission.
+An argument can easily be made for either side of a transaction paying the commission.
+But since traditionally the seller pays it, it is commonly accepted (or at least advertised) that the seller pays the commission.